-While tours can be arranged with a number of hotels and hostels in Playa Blanca (and even arranged from Cartagena), we recommend arranging a baot driver ourself.
-Through shrewd negoatiation skills, we managed to locate a local boat owner and scheduled a full day tour of the Islas del Rosario for only COP $250,000 (~USD ~80), a fraction of the cost of an organized tour.
+While tours can be arranged with a number of hotels and hostels in Playa Blanca (and even arranged from Cartagena), we recommend arranging a boat driver yourself.
+Through shrewd negotiation skills, we managed to locate a local boat owner and scheduled a full-day tour of the Islas del Rosario for only COP $250,000 (~USD ~80), a fraction of the cost of an organized tour.

-On our tour, we cruised pass several of the private islands marveling at the architecture of the homes and the surrounding crystal blue waters.
-We spent 1 – 1.5 hours snorkeling, swimming with various types of fish and admiring starfish, sea urchins and coral.
+On our tour, we cruised past several of the private islands marveling at the architecture of the homes and the surrounding crystal blue waters.
+We spent 1 – 1.5 hours snorkeling, swimming with various types of fish, and admiring starfish, sea urchins, and coral.

-Afterwards, we headed over to Cholon, a peninsula where the locals love to party.
-Private or rented boats line up blaring loud music, and visitors are lured into little cabanas partially submerged in the Caribbean Sea.
-Vendors sell overpriced food such as their version of ceviche (fish tossed in tomato sauce), lobsters, prawns and the like.
+Afterward, we headed over to Cholon, a peninsula where the locals love to party.
+Private or rented boats line up, blaring loud music, and visitors are lured into little cabanas partially submerged in the Caribbean Sea.
+Vendors sell overpriced food such as their version of ceviche (fish tossed in tomato sauce), lobsters, prawns, and the like.
 Beers and spirits are also available, but if you have your own you can drink these to cut down on costs.